 Palazzo Strozzi in Florence, Italy

-A short walk from the Helvetia & Bristol, Palazzo Strozzi is one of the most beautiful Renaissance palaces in Italy.
+Palazzo Strozzi is one of the most beautiful Renaissance palaces in Italy, it's just a short walk from the Helvetia & Bristol.

 Built at the behest of the wealthy merchant Filippo Strozzi, Palazzo Strozzi is a masterpiece of Florentine civic architecture and annually hosts important exhibitions of artworks from all over the world.

 The exhibitions range from the classic works of 16th-century Florence, with paintings by Michelangelo, Pontormo and Giambologna, to the controversial contemporary art of Ai Weiwei and the experiences of immersion in space, image and sound experimented in Bill Viola's video art.